pepkit/pepspec/docs/pephub/README.md

 - **Group PEPs with using a PEP of PEPs (POP)**.
 A PEP of PEPs, or simply a POP, is a specific type of PEP in which each row is itself a PEP.
 Essentially, a POP is a structure to group PEPs, allowing users to organize projects.
 This allows PEPs related to a specific topic to be consolidated, streamlining organization and accessibility.

 - **Re-processing of GEO metadata**.
 The public PEPhub instance [geo namespace](https://pephub.databio.org/geo)  holds metadata from nearly 99% of the [Gene Expression Omnibus](https://www.ncbi.nlm.nih.gov/geo/).
-PEPhub is updated weekly using [GEOfetch](../geofetch/README.md) to produce standardized PEP sample tables, providing a convienient API interface to GEO metadata.
+PEPhub is updated weekly using [GEOfetch](../geofetch/README.md) to produce standardized PEP sample tables, providing a convenient API interface to GEO metadata.

 - **PEPHubClient (phc)**.
 PEPhubClient is a command-line tool and Python API, which allows users to authenticate with PEPhub, download and upload public or private projects.
 For more information, see the [PEPHubClient documentation](developer/pephubclient/README.md).